datarevenue-berlin/OpenMLOps/tutorials/README.md

 # Open MLOps tutorials

-Here are a set of guides to get you started with Open MLOps.
+Here is a set of guides to get you started with Open MLOps.

 * [Set up your production machine learning architecture](./set-up-open-source-production-mlops-architecture-aws.md) shows how to set up and configure the infrastructure in your AWS account.
 * [Basic Usage of Jupyter, MLFlow, and Prefect](./basic-usage-of-jupyter-mlflow-and-prefect.md) shows you how to train your first model.